-As a soon-to-be-graduating 9th semester Berklee student, I can offer you insights into songwriting, contemporary theory, and piano studies at a reasonable rate.
+As a recent graduate of Berklee College of Music, I can offer you insights into songwriting, contemporary theory, and piano studies at a reasonable rate.
 My studies in the music industry and marketing can also offer you a chance to monetize your skills/material, once you feel you're ready.

-I'm in my last semester at Berklee College of Music studying songwriting and music business.
+I'm in my last semester at Berklee College of Music studying piano, songwriting and music business.
+My piano training began in the classical realm and has grown into the contemporary jazz and pop spaces that are more popular today.
 I've written hundreds of songs including arranging for instrumentation, putting together demos in my home studio, and recording/producing in professional studios.
 I've studied both traditional theory and jazz harmony, ear training, and music business/marketing in extensive detail.

 My goal, first and foremost, is to facilitate your creativity, whatever your goal may be as a student.
-Whether it's putting together your album, learning theory for the first time, writing your first song, studying legendary writers/players you admire, or getting feedback on your work, making sure you get the most out of our time is a priority.
+Whether it's playing piano for your family around the holidays, becoming a performing pianist, putting together your album, learning theory for the first time, writing your first song, studying legendary writers/players you admire, or getting feedback on your work, making sure you get the most out of our time is a priority.

 As Stevie Wonder sang, "Music is a world within itself with a language we all understand."
 What we create speaks to a universal language that can inspire thought and emotion in ourselves and our listeners.
 The more we study and continue to grow, the better we get at communicating through our music!